Must-Have Maternity Items Under $15

 To Help the Swelling

-And while we’re focusing on your feet, keep your blood flowing and alleviate swelling with a pair (or three) of compression socks.
+Keep your blood flowing and alleviate swelling with a pair (or three) of compression socks.
 These are especially key if you plan on flying and are prone to swollen legs and feet (whether you’re pregnant or not).

 To Help You Breathe a Little Easier